1927 college football season: Rose Bowl

 As the only post-season college football game, the Rose Bowl sought an East-West matchup between the best available eastern team and the PCC champion.
 In 1927, the Pitt Panthers had finished the season at 8–0–1, with seven shutouts against various levels of opposition, while Stanford had won the Pacific Coast Conference going 8–2–1.
 Since January 1, 1928, fell on a Sunday, the game was played on Monday, January 2.
 Stanford Punter Frankie Wilton had been the "goat" of the 1927 Rose Bowl, after an Alabama defender broke through the line, blocked his kick, and set up the Tide's tying touchdown.
 Wilton lost the ball after being hit on his own 20 yard line, and Pitt's Jimmy Hagan ran the fumble in for a touchdown.
 Walter Heinecke of Stanford blocked the point attempt, holding Pitt's lead to 6–0.
 Wilton's chance at redemption came later, when his teammate Spud Lewis fumbled a yard from goal.
 Wilton scooped up the ball and crashed through for the tying touchdown.
 The Stanford kick was good, and the Indians held on for a 7–6 win.

 National championship

-Texas A&M was awarded the 1927 national championship.
-Georgia's "Dream and Wonder team" was also chosen a national champion.
-They defeated Yale, another choice for national champion.
+The University of Illinois (7–0–1) was recognized as champion under the Dickinson System.
+At season's end, the Rissler Cup was awarded to the team that finished first in the "Dickinson ratings", which considered strength of schedule, in that a win, loss or tie against a "strong" opponent was worth more than one against a lesser team, and the results were averaged.
+In the final week, Georgia's "Dream and Wonder team" was upset by Georgia Tech.
+Georgia had upset Eastern power Yale 14–10.
+Though most selectors retrospectively named either Illinois or Georgia as their 1927 national champions, over a half-century later Jeff Sagarin, a computer-based selector, named Dana X. Bible's Texas Aggies as the No. 1 team.